gctools-outilsgc/aurora-website/src/docs/en/component/typography.md

 ### Line-Breaking

-The DCD design system is consistent with the following best practices for line-breaks:
+The Aurora design system is consistent with the following best practices for line-breaks:

 • Avoid hyphenation at the end of a line.